0w8States/PLC-Design-Patterns/Behavioral Patterns/Chain of Responsibility/README.md

 ## **Description**

 **Chain of Responsibility** is a behavioral design pattern that lets you pass requests along a chain of handlers objects.
-Upon receiving a request, each handler object decides whether to process the request, or to pass it to the next handler object in the chain.
+Upon receiving a request, each handler object decides whether to process the request, or to move it to the next handler object in the chain.